KXX-Hub/Auto_API_Check_Bot/README.md

   - **You can add more API data in config.yaml.**
 ### How to run
-1. Install requirements
+1. Clone this repo or download the latest release.
+2. Install requirements (If you download the latest release, skip this step)
-2. Enter the Line Notify Token in config.yaml(If you don't have token : [About Line Notify](#About-Line-Notify))
+3. Enter the Line Notify Token in config.yaml(If you don't have token : [About Line Notify](#About-Line-Notify))
-3. Enter the API data in config.yaml(If there's no config.yml .
+4. Enter the API data in config.yaml(If there's no config.yml .
 Run **main.py** to creat one)
-4. Run **main.py** to get api collection folder and environment folder
+5. Run **main.py** to get api collection folder and environment folder
-5. Run **main.py** again to check the status of API
+6. Run **main.py** again to check the status of API

 ## Contributing to the Project